mriot/bypass-uac-for-trusted-apps/README.md

 ## How it works

 The script creates a scheduled task that runs the application with elevated privileges.
-A desktop shortcut is created that runs the task, which in turn runs the application with elevated privileges.
+A desktop shortcut is created that runs this task, which in turn runs the application.

 All tasks are created in the `NoUAC` folder in the `Task Scheduler`.